Bushido: Myth and reality

 Bushido is often described as a specific moral code that all members of the samurai class were obligated to follow.
-However, historically, the samurai adhered to multiple warrior codes and the interpretations varied per samurai clan, individuals and eras.
+However, historically, the samurai adhered to multiple warrior codes, and the interpretations varied per samurai clan, individuals, and eras.
 These codes and philosophies changed dramatically during the different eras.
 The earliest proto-bushido type existed since the Kamakura period (1185).
 The degrees of devotion and interpretations varied between individuals.
 Since at least the Sengoku period, samurai didn't have compunction to use certain weapons.
 Retreating from battles did occur if it was unwinnable while others chose to fight till the end.
 Samurai did not actively seek an honorable death.
 However, it was honorable to die in the service of a daimyo only while furthering the daimyo's cause.

-Samurai had dark customs, the most notable: Kiri-sute gomen was the right to strike lower class who dishonored them.
+Samurai had dark customs, the most notable: Kiri-sute gomen was the right to strike the lower class who dishonored them.
 Seppuku was ritual suicide, to die honorably or restore one's honor.
 Tsujigiri (crossroads killing) to attack a human opponent to test a weapon or skill became rampant in the early Edo period until a ban was issued.
-The exact frequency of tsujigiri is unknown and it was never officially condoned by any samurai clan.
+The exact frequency of tsujigiri is unknown, and it was never officially condoned by any samurai clan.
 However, it and other types of samurai-committed murder did happen enough to become a point of complaint among Europeans.

-Samurai did head collection with a ritual to beautify severed heads of worthy rivals and put on display.
+Samurai did head collection with a ritual to beautify severed heads of worthy rivals and put them on display.
 The samurai applied various cruel punishments on criminals.
-The most common capital punishments up until the Meiji Restoration were (in order of severity): decapitation, decapitation with disgraceful exposure of head post-death, crucifixion (for e.g. parricide), and death by burning with incendiaries.
+The most common capital punishments up until the Meiji Restoration were (in order of severity): decapitation, decapitation with disgraceful exposure of head post-death, crucifixion (e.g. parricide), and death by burning with incendiaries.
 Members of the samurai class had the privilege to perform hara-kiri (suicide disemboweling).
-If it was not lethal then a friend or relation performed decapitation (kaishaku).
+If it was not lethal, then a friend or relation performed decapitation (kaishaku).
 In 1597, Toyotomi Hideyoshi ordered the prosecution of 26 Martyrs of Japan.
-They were tortured, mutilated, paraded through villages and executed by crucifixion, tied to crosses on a hill and impaled by lances (spears).
+They were tortured, mutilated, paraded through villages, and executed by crucifixion, tied to crosses on a hill, and impaled by lances (spears).
 In the 17th century, the Tokugawa Shogunate executed over 400 Christians (Martyrs of Japan) for being more loyal to their faith than the Shogunate.
 The capital punishments were beheading, crucifixion, death by burning and (穴吊るし, Ana-tsurushi).